Tough Mudder helps KidsOut

 But it took six months of training – including long-distance running, weights and an unnatural amount of practice on a Leighton Buzzard Park monkey bars.

-The quartet – comprising Mark Tomkins, Steph Henman, Matthew Craft and James Theil – work at Aubergine, a creative graphic, digital and web development service.
+The quartet – comprising Mark Tomkins, Steph Henman, Matthew Craft and James Thiel – work at Aubergine, a creative graphic, digital and web development service.

 They completed the 12 mile obstacle-covered course in a very respectable three hours 32 minutes and are thrilled to have raised such a substantial sum.